Admission to (one of) the programme(s) listed under Part of in the information bar on the right.

 Mode of instruction

-Students should be aware that most of their work is done in preparation for the seminars.
-They are expected to arrive in class ready to discuss the weekly readings.
-Class discussions offer the opportunity to debate the readings, a space to think out-loud, and receive feedback for developing ideas.
+Students should realize that most of the work for this course is done independently at home, in preparation for class.
+Seminar session and workshops offer the opportunity to reconsider and debate the readings, a space to think out-loud, and receive feedback for developing ideas.

-The course is assessed on the basis of the submission of a Final Assignment, and Engagement across the semester (demonstrated through active participation in live seminar discussions and Brightspace discussion boards, submission of weekly reading-notes, a mid-semester presentation and a team-assignment).
+The course is assessed on the basis of Engagement across the semester (demonstrated through active participation in class discussions and contribution to online discussion boards, as well as submission of weekly reading-notes) and the completion of a Final Assignment portfolio (conducting an in-depth interview, presentation of findings, and an in-class writing assignment).

 The final mark for this course is determined by the weighted average.
 An additional requirement is that students must pass their Final Assignment.
 In order to pass the course, students must obtain an overall mark of 5.50 (=6) or higher for their Final Assignment.
 The course is an integrated whole.
 All assessment parts must be completed in the same academic year.
 No partial marks can be carried over into following years.